tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 You ask the model something like "add Export to CSV to the dashboard".
 When you complete the first phrase, the agent starts to research your code.
 As you modify and elaborate more, it steers the research realtime.
-By the time you complete your multi-sentence request, the model has already made significant progress in the reasearch.
+By the time you complete your multi-sentence request, the model has already made significant progress in the research.
 The agent can already ask useful follow-up questions for your request.

-[^banks]: For some reason all the banks that I use makes it difficult for me to export all my transcation history at once.
+[^banks]: For some reason all the banks I use make it difficult for me to export all my transaction history at once.

 [^voice]: Coding tools should ship with dictation (the human's voice in) and text-to-speech (the model's voice out) built in.
     Today they do not.